 Lauren Hehmeyer is an engaging professional speaker, available to present a program or workshop to your group on environmental, literary, cultural, religious, and historical topics.
 Programs are thoughtful in nature, but presented with a light touch, and tailored to each particular group.

 She has over thirty years speaking experience due to a long career in academia.
 Her talks connect the lives of the Great Thinkers to the way we live and make decisions in today’s world.
 Her graduate degrees are in library science, English Literature, and History.
-Publications include articles about classroom teaching techniques in Higher Education, and also literature, with a particular emphasis on the Transcendentalists.
+Publications include articles about classroom teaching techniques in Higher Education and literature, with a particular emphasis on the Transcendental circle.

 A complete resume is available upon request.